noahehall/theBookOfNoah/0current/languages/scala/scala.syntax.v2.md

 # scala syntax for scala 2.11.4

 - bookmark
-  - page 100: working with data
+  - page 109: recursive data
 - specifically for scala 2, and generally only when it deviates from `./scala.syntax.md`
   - start in `scala.syntax.md` and move here if syntax errs fk u up
 - taken largely from